anarlavrenov/ukraine/README.md

 # Ukraine

-Ukraine is a deep learning toolkit that includes transformer models, tokenizers, and masking utilities.
+Ukraine is a deep learning toolkit that includes research models, approaches and utils.

 ## Installation